San Juan County, Washington: Government and politics

 The county has voted heavily Democratic in presidential elections since the 1990s.
-The only area of the county won by George W. Bush in 2004 was the Decatur Island/Blakely Island precinct, with just over 50 votes.
+The only area of the county won by George W. Bush in 2004 was the Decatur Island/Blakely Island precinct, which had just over 50 votes cast.
 Waldron Island's precinct voted 96.5% for John Kerry.
 In 2006, Maria Cantwell, the Democrat running for re-election to the U.S. Senate, won all precincts.
 The county's legislative body is the San Juan County Council, which was created in 2006.
-In 2024, the county did not swing rightward unlike the national trend, and Democratic nominee Kamala Harris even improved upon Joe Biden's margin in the county.
+In 2024, the county did not swing rightward like the nation, and Democratic nominee Kamala Harris even improved upon Joe Biden's margin in the county.

 The county government adopted a 32-hour workweek for its approximately 160 employees in August 2023 to address chronic vacancies and the difficulty of the island lifestyle; the lone exception was the county sheriff's office.
 Benefits and overall pay were retained through a deal with the employees' union by raising the hourly wage.
 In the first nine months under the policy, vacancies were filled faster and fewer sick days were used by employees.